-There is no margin for adverse deviations in the 5.60% discount rate.
+There continues to be no margin for adverse deviations in the 5.45% discount rate.
 On an ongoing basis, the Board will set the discount rate for the Plan, including the appropriate margin for adverse deviations taking into account the risk profile of the UPP.